jamescherti/flymake-bashate.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/flymake-bashate.el)
 ![](https://raw.githubusercontent.com/jamescherti/flymake-bashate.el/main/.images/made-for-gnu-emacs.svg)

-The `flymake-bashate` Emacs package is Flymake handler that checks Bash code style using `bashate`.
+The `flymake-bashate` Emacs package is a Flymake handler that checks Bash code style using `bashate`.

 (`bashate` is a Bash script syntax checker, enforcing a set of style and syntax rules to ensure that your scripts are consistent, clean, and easy to read.)